Skip to main content

 A critical component of GINA’s protection involves the use of incentives.
 Employers often encourage participation in wellness programs by offering financial rewards or other benefits.
 GINA stipulates that an employer cannot offer an incentive in exchange for an employee providing their genetic information.

-For instance, if a health includes questions about your family’s medical history, the reward for completing the assessment cannot be conditional on you answering those specific questions.
+For instance, if a health risk assessment includes questions about your family’s medical history, the reward for completing the assessment cannot be conditional on you answering those specific questions.
 The program must make it clear that the incentive will be provided whether or not you choose to share that genetic information.

 How Are Spouses and Family Members Protected?